Devadharsini/DSAC-FA-MVP/README.md

 # DSAC-FA-MVP
-A website which does financial consultations with AI-backed advice.
+a company which does financial consultations with AI-backed advice.